myselfamar111097/GST_Solution/README.md

 # GST_Solution
-Five Problems One Solution and this GST Solution.
+Five Problems & One Solution.
+That is your GST Solution.